-8.2.3 | MUNICIPAL BONDS AND DEBENTURES
+8.2.3 | MUNICIPAL BONDS, DEBENTURES, AND CAPITAL RESERVES

-Municipalities can issue municipal bonds to raise financing for capital projects such as LIC/PACE programs.
+Municipalities can issue municipal bonds to raise financing for capital projects such as LIC programs.
 This may be referred to as using debentures.
-Interest rates and loan conditions for these are not as favourable as those for Infrastructure Ontario Ioans.
-Midsized municipalities generally issue non-rated bonds that have even higher interest rates.
-In 2018, Toronto offered its first set of green bonds through its green debenture program.
-The 30-year bonds offer an interest rate of 3.2% and the resulting \$300 million in funds will be used for capital projects that help the city mitigate or adapt to climate change.
-Toronto's LIC/PACE program is a recipient of funding from the green debenture program.
+In 2017, the City of Ottawa became the first municipality in Ontario to issue a green bond, with proceeds being used to finance capital projects that promote environmental sustainability, mitigate and adapt to the effects of climate change, reduce greenhouse gas emissions and promote the transition to a low carbon economy.
+In 2018, the City of Toronto offered its own green bond through its green debenture program, which raised \$300M and offers bondholders an interest rate of 3.2% over 30 years.
+It has since issued a new green bond every year, raising over a \$1M.
+These proceeds are used to fund capital projects that help the city mitigate or adapt to climate change.
+Toronto's LIC programs are a recipient of funding from the green debenture program.